CIVICS/report/Draft-V1.9-Nov-08-2013.md

 # Legal Notices

-**Open License Intellectual Property:**  Daniel "Dazza" Greenwood, © 2013 and freely licensed under Creative Commons Attribution-ShareAlike 3.0 Unported License: http://creativecommons.org/licenses/by-sa/3.0/deed.en_US, provided the entire text of these legal notices including intellectual property, attributions, disclaimers and meta information are unchanged and conspicuously displayed on all instances, copies or derivative works.
+**Open License Intellectual Property:**  Daniel "Dazza" Greenwood, © 2013 and freely licensed under Creative Commons Attribution-ShareAlike 3.0 Unported License: [http://creativecommons.org/licenses/by-sa/3.0/deed.en_US](http://creativecommons.org/licenses/by-sa/3.0/deed.en_US), provided the entire text of these legal notices including intellectual property, attributions, disclaimers and meta information are unchanged and conspicuously displayed on all instances, copies or derivative works.

 **Attributions**: This work is commissioned by Information Network of Kansas.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the Information Network of Kansas, the Kansas Secretary of State or the Executive Branch of the State of Kansas.
 For their contributions to this work, we thank Professor Alex "Sandy" Pentland of the MIT Human Dynamics Lab and Arek Stopczynski of the Technical University of Denmark.
 Special thanks are also due to Kathy Sachs, Assistant Deputy Secretary of State, Business Services Division and Jim Minihan, iMerge Consulting for their invaluable contributions of time, insight, expertise, and support to this project.

-**Meta**: Version: 1.9; Date: November 8, 2013; Source: [http://KansasBusinessCenter.com/Report](http://KansasBusinessCenter.com/Report)
+**Meta**: Version: 1.9b; Date: November 15, 2013; Source: [https://github.com/kansasbusinesscenter/report/Draft-V1.9-Nov-08-2013.md](https://github.com/kansasbusinesscenter/reportDraft-V1.9-Nov-08-2013.md)

 # Table of Contents
-Legal Notices	3
+Legal Notices
-Table of Contents	4
+Table of Contents
-Preface	6
+Preface
-**PART I: History and Functions of the Kansas Business Center**	7 Mission	7
+**PART I: History and Functions of the Kansas Business Center** Mission
-Strategic Alignment	7
+Strategic Alignment
-State Government Goals: Kansas Business Center	7 Information Network of Kansas Goals: Kansas Business Center	9 Recent Activities Addressing Kansas Business Center Improvement	11 Observations	12
+State Government Goals: Kansas Business Center Information Network of Kansas Goals: Kansas Business Center Recent Activities Addressing Kansas Business Center Improvement Observations
-Current State: Kansas Business Center Website, Services, and Transactions	12 Services	13
+Current State: Kansas Business Center Website, Services, and Transactions Services
-Transactions	14
+Transactions
-Technology Platform	15
+Technology Platform
-**PART II: Evaluating the Current Kansas Business Center**	16 Usability/User Interface	18
+**PART II: Evaluating the Current Kansas Business Center** Usability/User Interface
-Scope, Services, and Level of Integration	22
+Scope, Services, and Level of Integration
-Vision and Governance	23
+Vision and Governance
-Technology	24
+Technology
-Functional and Technical Implications	25
+Functional and Technical Implications
-Single Sign-on	25
+Single Sign-on
-Shared Common Business Registration Data	26 Standards-based Componentized Architecture	27
+Shared Common Business Registration Data Standards-based Componentized Architecture
-Account System and Dashboard Function	27
+Account System and Dashboard Function
-Enable Secondary Uses of Data	28
+Enable Secondary Uses of Data
-**PART III: The State Business Center Landscape**	28 Interviewswith other States	29
+**PART III: The State Business Center Landscape** Interviewswith other States
-State of Nevada	31
+State of Nevada
-State of Washington	33
+State of Washington
-State of Oregon	35
+State of Oregon
-State of Indiana	37
+State of Indiana
-**PART IV: The Innovation Landscape**	39
+**PART IV: The Innovation Landscape**
-Changing Environment	39
+Changing Environment
-Trends and Technologies	39
+Trends and Technologies
-Organizations	42
+Organizations
-Approaches	43
+Approaches
-**PART V: Identification and Assessment of Alternatives**	45 Scope and Service Alternatives	46
+**PART V: Identification and Assessment of Alternatives** Scope and Service Alternatives
-The Fourth Option	47
+The Fourth Option
-**PART VI: Establishing the Mission and Success Metrics**	50 Proposed Kansas Business Center Mission and Goals	50 Proposed Decision-making Principles	51
+**PART VI: Establishing the Mission and Success Metrics** Proposed Kansas Business Center Mission and Goals Proposed Decision-making Principles
-Establishing Production Use Case Requirements and Constraints	52 Relationship Between Success Metrics, Goals and Data-Driven Systems	52 What to Measure	53
+Establishing Production Use Case Requirements and Constraints Relationship Between Success Metrics, Goals and Data-Driven Systems What to Measure
-Narrative Policy Objectives	54
+Narrative Policy Objectives
-Limits and Impediments	57
+Limits and Impediments
-**PART VII: Kansas Business Center 3.0 Concept**	59 Vision and Value	59
+**PART VII: Kansas Business Center 3.0 Concept** Vision and Value
-1. Identity Driven Personalization and Convenience	59
+1. Identity Driven Personalization and Convenience
-2. Data Driven Management and Operations	60
+2. Data Driven Management and Operations
-3. Rules Driven Governance and Adaptation	61
+3. Rules Driven Governance and Adaptation
-Core Value Propositions and Corresponding Capabilities	61 Business Value Proposition:	61
+Core Value Propositions and Corresponding Capabilities Business Value Proposition:
-Agency Value Proposition	61
+Agency Value Proposition
-Public Value Proposition	62
+Public Value Proposition
-Partner Value Proposition	62
+Partner Value Proposition
-Core Functional Capabilities and Achievement Metrics	62 User Account Systems	62
+Core Functional Capabilities and Achievement Metrics User Account Systems
-Apps and Services Adaptors and Bus	63
+Apps and Services Adaptors and Bus
-**PART VIII: Next Steps and Recommendations**	65
+**PART VIII: Next Steps and Recommendations**
-Next Steps:	65
+Next Steps:
-Recommendations	65
+Recommendations
-A. Improvements to the Existing Kansas Business Center	66 Unified Governance and Sponsorship	66
+A. Improvements to the Existing Kansas Business Center Unified Governance and Sponsorship
-Comprehensive Analytic Base for Decisions	67
+Comprehensive Analytic Base for Decisions
-Usability Improvements	68
+Usability Improvements
-Integrated Planning and Coordination	68
+Integrated Planning and Coordination
-B. Kansas Business Center 3.0 Planning and Implementation	70 Planning and Governance	70
+B. Kansas Business Center 3.0 Planning and Implementation Planning and Governance
-Project Execution	72
+Project Execution
-C. Information Network of Kansas Support for Innovation and Entrepreneurship	74 Leading Kansas State Government Innovation	75
+C. Information Network of Kansas Support for Innovation and Entrepreneurship Leading Kansas State Government Innovation
-Plan and Organize to Lead	75
+Plan and Organize to Lead
-Align with and Sponsor Progress on Statutory Initiatives	77 **ATTACHMENTS**	81
+Align with and Sponsor Progress on Statutory Initiatives **ATTACHMENTS**
-**ATTACHMENT 1:** **About This Report**	82
+**ATTACHMENT 1:** **About This Report**
-About the Primary Authors	82
+About the Primary Authors
-Scope of this Report	82
+Scope of this Report
-Focus Areas of this Report	82
+Focus Areas of this Report
-Conceptual Design and Detailed Requirements	84 **ATTACHMENT 2: Statement of Work**	85
+Conceptual Design and Detailed Requirements **ATTACHMENT 2: Statement of Work**
-**ATTACHMENT 3: Exploration of Opportunities for Innovation with Nationally-Recognized Experts in Technology, Government, and Innovation**	92
+**ATTACHMENT 3: Exploration of Opportunities for Innovation with Nationally-Recognized Experts in Technology, Government, and Innovation**
-**ATTACHMENT 4: Requirements/Design Work on Kansas Business Center (2009-2010)**	95
+**ATTACHMENT 4: Requirements/Design Work on Kansas Business Center (2009-2010)**
 # Preface

 [DRAFTING NOTE: The preface serves the purpose of setting frame of though leadership and providing a simple synthesized statement about the nature and value of the “high level design pattern” described and advocated in more detail within the substantive sections of the report.
 In view of substantive feedback, the short section is being substantially rewritten and is expected to be available for review with the rest of the report at the start of next week.

 The then current draft can be accessed as it is updated from time to time at:
-[www.KansasBusinessCenter.com/Report](http://www.KansasBusinessCenter.com/Report) and applying password **kbc**]
+[www.KansasBusinessCenter.com/Report](http://www.KansasBusinessCenter.com/Report) and applying password **kbc-sos**]